abetterinternet/website/content/en/privacy-policy.md

 ---
 title: Privacy Policy
 slug: privacy-policy
-subtitle: Updated October 29, 2020
+subtitle: Updated March 8, 2021
 ---

 The Internet Security Research Group (ISRG) Privacy Policy describes how we collect, use, and disclose your information in two different contexts: